davidjaimes/astro-build-website-2023-06-24/src/pages/terms.md

     - Copyright
 image: mount-laguna.webp
 alt: mount-laguna
-excerpt: Terms and conditions of use apply to the David Jaimes web site.
+excerpt: Terms and conditions of use apply to thi web site created by David Jaimes.
 ---

 ## Ownership of Site